FailAcademy/learning/adp-pt-vancouver/_slides/month-02/03-web-servers-express-I.md

 1. Install and create an Express app
 2. Create a "Hello World" server using Express
 3. Create an Express middleware
-4. Parse requests coming into Express
-5. Explore REST (in relation to Express)

 ---